Isaac Newton's occult studies: Newton and the Rosicrucians

 Perhaps the movement which most influenced Isaac Newton was Rosicrucianism.

 The Rosicrucian belief in being specially chosen for the ability to communicate with angels or spirits is echoed in Newton's prophetic beliefs.
 Additionally, the Rosicrucians proclaimed to have the ability to live forever through the use of the elixir vitae and the ability to produce limitless amounts of time and gold from the use of the philosopher's stone, which they claimed to have in their possession.
 Like Newton, the Rosicrucians were deeply religious, avowedly Christian, anti-Catholic, and highly politicised.
 Isaac Newton would have a deep interest in not just their alchemical pursuits, but also their belief in esoteric truths of the ancient past and the belief in enlightened individuals with the ability to gain insight into nature, the physical universe, and the spiritual realm.

 At the time of his death, Newton had 169 books on the topic of alchemy in his personal library, and was believed to have considerably more books on this topic during his Cambridge years, though he may have sold them before moving to London in 1696.
 For its time, his was considered one of the finest alchemical libraries in the world.
 In his library, Newton left behind a heavily annotated personal copy of The Fame and Confession of the Fraternity R.C., by Thomas Vaughan which represents an English translation of The Rosicrucian Manifestos.
 Newton also possessed copies of Themis Aurea and Symbola Aurea Mensae Duodecium by the learned alchemist Michael Maier, both of which are significant early books about the Rosicrucian movement.
 These books were also extensively annotated by Newton.

 Newton's ownership of these materials by no means denotes membership within any early Rosicrucian order.
 Furthermore, considering that his personal alchemical investigations were focused upon discovering materials which the Rosicrucians professed to already be in possession of long before he was born, would seem to some to exclude Newton from their membership.
 During his own life, Newton was openly accused of being a Rosicrucian, as were many members of The Royal Society.

+Initially, the Rosicrucians were not supposed to be real people.
+The first "real" Rosicrucians appeared in the 18th century, probably after Newton's death, i.e. they appeared in 1763.